PythonCHB/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 Unfortunately, ``unittest`` does not have a built-in way to solve this problem.
 There is a nifty library called parameterized, which does solve it (and they spell parameterize correctly).
-It works with nose, unittest, and pytest.
+It works with unittest, and pytest.

 https://pypi.python.org/pypi/parameterized